-The OurAgenda program examines the effects mental health has on the sexual behaviour of gay men and how their mental health can alter decision making surrounding sexual health, you can learn more by visiting:
+The OurAgenda campaign examines the effects mental health has on the sexual behaviour of gay men and how their mental health can alter decision making surrounding sexual health, you can learn more by visiting:

 If you are a service provider and are interested in learning more about this program and how this can be applied for professional development purposes, feel free to contact us.

 Have you heard?
 The OutLook Study has finished seeking input from LGBTQ folks on their experiences in Waterloo Region though our online survey, but we are still seeking participants for future interviews and/or focus groups.
 If you would like to know more please contact us at firstname.lastname@example.org

 We would like to thank everyone who filled out the survey and those who helped us give voice to those who are usually silenced.
-We recognize the importance of these data, so we will update www.outlookstudy.ca with the results sometime in 2017.
-Stay tuned!
+We recognize the importance of these data, so we will update www.outlookstudy.ca with the results as they become available.